Written by Karl Perera, MA, DipLC

 Use college to better understand financial dealings

 Pay attention to the financial management skills thrown your way throughout school.
-Your student loans and grants will be accompanied with lots of important information.
+Your student loans and grants will be accompanied by lots of important information.
 Don’t throw those papers away!

 Website Author and Your Guide